JetBrains/intellij-sdk-docs/basics/disposers.md

 Creating a class requires implementing the `Disposable` interface and defining the `dispose()` method.

-In many cases, when the object implements `Disposable` only to be used as a parent disposable, the implementation of the method will be completely empty.
+In many cases, when the object implements `Disposable` only to be used as a parent disposable, the method's implementation will be completely empty.

 An example of a non-trivial `dispose` implementation is shown below: